 We may breathe, eat, drink and come into contact with endocrine disruptors every day.
-They may be present inside our homes, our schools and workplaces as well as in consumer products - clothing, toys, cosmetics, electronics, furniture, household products, cars, building materials, bathing and drinking waters, food, packaging etc. Research revealed the presence of many EDs in most people who were tested, including newborns.
+They may be present inside our homes, our schools and workplaces as well as in consumer products clothing, toys, cosmetics, electronics, furniture, household products, cars, building materials, bathing and drinking waters, food, packaging etc. Research revealed the presence of many EDs in most people who were tested, including newborns.
 THE CASE OF BISPHENOL A, banned from food containers Bisphenol A (BPA) is a synthetic chemical substance mainly used in the manufacture of resins and plastics.
 In France, this substance was potentially used by about sixty industries.
 Since 1 January 2015 in France, BPA has been banned from use in the composition of food containers (baby bottles, bottles, cans etc.).
 In June 2017, the European Union classified BPA as a "substance of very high concern" under the REACH regulation, as an endocrine disruptor.
-REACH also banned its use in cash register receipts and thermal paper from 2 January 2020 and, on 15 December 2021, EFSA proposed to reduce the tolerable daily intake for humans by a factor of 100,000 in an opinion submitted for consultation.
+REACH also banned its use in cash register receipts and thermal paper from 2 January 2020 and, in April 2023, EFSA reduced the tolerable daily intake for human by a factor of 20 000.
 It should be noted that consumers have often been a step ahead of regulation, for example by ceasing to buy baby bottles containing BPA before their ban.
 ALL SECTORS ARE CONCERNED